-In contrast to this vision, throughout the western frontier, particularly during the earliest years of settlement, cemeteries started out as utilitarian burial grounds rooted in practical necessity more than lofty concepts such as
+In contrast to this vision, throughout the western frontier, particularly during the earliest years of settlement, cemeteries started out as utilitarian burial grounds rooted in practical necessity more than lofty concepts such as beauty and solace.

-Hudson, National Register of Historic Places Registration Form, Columbia Cemetery, 1997, Section 8, Page 6 beauty and solace.
 Often the earliest improvements were made by the families themselves or if they had the means, they hired someone.
-Others left their plots as they were pure prairie.